NghiaNim/Lyzn/README.md

 **1. Chat with AI:**
 ```
-User: "I run a bakery.
-Sugar prices are killing my margins."
+User: "I run a bakery in Brooklyn."

+AI: "Great!
+I'd love to understand your business better.
+What are your main ingredients and supplies?"

+User: "We use a lot of sugar, wheat flour, and butter.
+Also diesel for our delivery trucks."

+AI: "Got it.
+How much do you typically spend on these each month?"

+User: "Sugar is about $2,000/month, flour $1,500, butter $800."

+AI: "And how do price changes affect you?
+For example,
+what happens if sugar prices spike?"

+User: "Last year sugar went up 40% and we almost went under.
+We couldn't raise prices fast enough."

-AI: "I understand.
-Let me identify your key risks and show you
+AI: "I understand—that's a real risk.
+Let me show you
-available hedges from other businesses."
+some ways to protect against these price swings."
 ```

 **2. AI Suggests Risks with Available Contracts:**